mangrovedao/mangrove-archive/README.md

     "prepack": "build",                         // Yarn 2 recommends using the `prepack` lifecycle script for building "lint": "eslint . --ext .js,.jsx,.ts,.tsx", // Linting of the specified file types.
-    "build-this-package": "<build command(s)>", // This script is called by the `build` script in root "build": "yarn workspaces foreach -vpiR --topological-dev --from $npm_package_name run build-this-package",
+    "build-this-package": "<build command(s)>", // This script is called by the `build` script in root "build": "yarn install && yarn workspaces foreach -vpiR --topological-dev --from $npm_package_name run build-this-package",
-                                                // Build dependencies and this package in topological order "test-with-dependencies": "yarn workspaces foreach -vpiR --topological-dev --from $npm_package_name run test",
+                                                // Update and build dependencies and this package in topological order "test-with-dependencies": "yarn workspaces foreach -vpiR --topological-dev --from $npm_package_name run test",
                                                 // Test this package and its dependencies in topological order "test": "<test command(s)",                 // This script is called by the `test` script in root